 Contact Waters Kraus & Paul to Learn More About Filing a Mesothelioma Lawsuit

-If you (or a loved one) have been diagnosed with mesothelioma, contact us by email or call us at 800.226.9880 to speak with our asbestos lawyers, like Gary Paul and David Bricker in our Los Angeles office, to learn more about how we can assist you and your family with a mesothelioma lawsuit.
+If you (or a loved one) have been diagnosed with mesothelioma, contact us by email or call us at 800.226.9880 to speak with our asbestos lawyers, like Gary Paul and Scott Frost in our Los Angeles office, to learn more about how we can assist you and your family with a mesothelioma lawsuit.